Classical analogies for the force acting on an impurity in a Bose-Einstein condensate

 where $E_1(x)$ denotes the positive exponential integral.
 When $a \to 0$, the expression inside the bracket diverges as $-\gamma_E - 1 - \ln(4a^2)$ with $\gamma_E$ begin the Euler-Mascheroni constant.
 It is therefore necessary to keep a finite size $a$.

-This drag force is analogous to the viscous Stokes drag force in classical fluids since it is due to an effective interaction of the impurity with the normal fluid through the thermal drag on the BEC.
+This drag force is akin to the viscous Stokes drag in classical fluids, but it is due to loss of energy in the condensate through its interaction with the thermal cloud.
 The effective drag coefficient depends on the thermal drag such that it vanishes at zero temperature.
 But it also depends non-trivially on the size of the impurity and it diverges in the limit of point-like particle.
 Fax\'{e}n corrections involving derivatives of the unperturbed flow are not present here because of the decoupling between $\delta\psi_0$ and $\delta\psi_1$ arising in the perturbative approach leading to (\ref{eq:psi0lin})-(\ref{eq:psi1lin}).